 Our Navigator personally answers questions and talks with you about resources that may be available in the community to meet your individualized needs.
 If you have any questions about our programs or services, or aren't sure what you need, contact our Service Navigator, Rachel Arruda, and we will get in touch with you as soon as possible.

-Berkshire Meadows is a residential school for children with severe intellectual and physical disabilities.
+Berkshire Meadows is a residential school for children with complex medical, intellectual and developmental differences.
 The 365-day-a-year program includes nursing and medical services, allied health services, and activities of daily living development.
 Set in the picturesque Berkshire Hills, Berkshire Meadows has homelike residences that are fully accessible homes and enable and maximize growth and skill development.

 Housatonic, MA 01236